Although the apple seeds are very tiny, they generate much curiosity because of their contents.

 Apple seeds have some interesting uses aside from eating:

-- Gardening: You can plant apple seeds to grow new trees, though the apples may not match the parent variety due to natural variation.
+- Gardening: You can use apple seeds for gardening, though the apples may not match the parent variety due to natural variation.

-- Crafting: Because of their teardrop shape, you can use the seeds in DIY crafts, jewelry, or other decorative projects.
+- Crafting: Because of their teardrop shape, you can make apple seeds DIY crafts, jewelry, or other decorative projects.

 - Composting: You can add them to the compost if you mix them well and give them sufficient time to decompose.